Vy Buss: Nordlandsbuss

 Nordlandsbuss is owned 34% by Vy Buss and 66% by Saltens Bilruter and was the result of a merger between Nettbuss Helgeland AS and Saltens Bilruter's bus division.
 The company operates local and express bus routes in Nordland county and has its offices in Bodø.

 Vy Buss

 Previously Orusttrafiken, and is one of Vy Buss' Swedish subsidiaries.
 Formerly headquartered in Stenungsund, now Gothenburg, the company operates primarily in Southwestern Sweden.

 Vy Travel

 Vy Travel is another of Vy Buss' Swedish subsidiaries.
 It operates the Swedish part of the two intercity coach brands Bus4You and Nettbuss express.
 Routes between cities like Oslo to Copenhagen and Stockholm, and Stockholm to Gothenburg.
 Formerly headquartered in Borås, now Gothenburg.

 Former operations

 BorgBuss

-Initially 50% of BorgBuss was owned by Nettbuss while the rest was owned by Fredrikstad and Hvaler municipalities.
+Initially 50% of BorgBuss was owned by Nettbuss while the rest was owned by Fredrikstad Municipality and Hvaler Municipality.
 The company operated local buses in Østfold.
 Later Nettbuss obtained a 100% share and bus operations were merged into Nettbuss Øst on 1 July 2013.